Recoverability of Ancestral Recombination Graph Topologies: Probability that gene conversion is detectable

-The recursive system is solved to find $p_{0,0}^k$, and summing over $k$ to remove the conditioning on when the gene conversion event occurs gives the desired full probability, $\mathcal{P}$, that a detectable gene conversion events occurs, conditional on precisely one such event in the history.
+Summing over $k$ removes the conditioning on when the gene conversion event occurs, to give the desired probability $\mathcal{P}^{n, \rho}$, that a detectable gene conversion events occurs, conditional on precisely one such event in the history.
 We have

 This is constructed as follows.
-Note that $p_{0,0}^k$ describes the state of an ARG directly after the gene conversion (looking backwards in time), which took the number of lineages from $k-1$ to $k$.
-Therefore, a detectable history with the gene conversion starting from a sample size $n$ will have a sequence of $n-k$ coalescences, followed by the gene conversion event, followed by sufficient subsequent changes of state to allow the gene conversion to be detectable.
+Note that $P_4^{\rho}(k, 0, 0)$ describes the state of an ARG directly after the gene conversion (looking backwards in time), which took the number of lineages from $k-1$ to $k$.
+Therefore, starting with a sample of size $n$, there must have been $n-k$ coalescence events, followed by the gene conversion, followed by the a sequence of state changes that allow the gene conversion to be detectable.
 These events, respectively, have probabilities

-The denominator, conditioning on a single gene conversion, is constructed in a similar way, requiring first $n-k$ coalescent events followed by the gene conversion event.
-However, after the gene conversion event only a further $k-1$ coalescences are required, with probability
+Putting these together gives the numerator of \eqref{gc_equation}.
+The denominator is constructed in a similar way, requiring $n-k$ coalescent events followed by the gene conversion.
+After the gene conversion event, only a further $k-1$ coalescences are required, with probability

-Figure \ref{fig:conversion detection graph} (a) shows that detection probabilities for gene conversion events behave very similarly to those derived by \textcite[p.54]{Myersthesis} for detecting a single recombination, though are consistently slightly lower, as the gene conversion requires more mutation events to be detectable.
-In Figure \ref{fig:conversion detection graph} (b), the length of the conversion tract is varied; for scenarios where either the conversion tract, or its complement, is particularly short, the probability of detection decreases, as there is a lower probability of a mutation falling on the shorter section.
+Figure \ref{fig:conversion_detection_graph} (a) shows that detection probabilities for gene conversion events behave very similarly to those for detecting a single recombination \citep{Myersthesis}, though are consistently slightly lower, as the gene conversion requires more mutation events to be detectable.
+Note that the asymptotic probability as $\theta \xrightarrow{} \infty$ tends to the probability that a single recombination changes the ARG topology.
+In Figure \ref{fig:conversion_detection_graph} (b), the length of the conversion tract is varied; for scenarios where either the conversion tract, or its complement, is particularly short, the probability of detection decreases, as there is a lower probability of a mutation falling on the shorter section.
 As the mutation rate is assumed to be uniform across the genome, a conversion length of $1/3$ gives the highest probabilities of detection.
-Note that the asymptotic probability as $\theta \xrightarrow{} \infty$ tends to the probability that a single recombination changes the ARG topology (and hence agrees in the limit $\theta \xrightarrow{} \infty$ with the probability given by Myers).